 top of page

-The best way to understand autism is to listen to and engage with Autistic-led organizations or groups and self-advocates, and to do so with a Disability Justice lens.
+The best way to understand autism is to listen to and engage with Autistic-led organizations, groups and self-advocates, and to do so with a Disability Justice lens.

 If you are not Autistic, understand that the labor of creating this window for you is labor.
 You should find ways to acknowledge and, if possible, compensate.